bhisaac/5eFP/5eFP-SRD-V0.1.md

 You begin the game by revealing the HQ world map tile to all players.
 Place the HQ tile at the world map center tile position, reading any read-aloud text listed in your setting handbook for the start of the game.

 ## Game Session End
 You always end the game at HQ.

-## HQ and Long Rests
-When PCs return to HQ:
+The following occurs when PCs return to HQ:
 1. All ongoing encounter powers, abilities, and features end.
 2. PCs may pay 1 Coin for rest and repairs.
 3. PCs take one downtime round (worker placement) by placing their token on a building within HQ.